Start in style

 Set your sights on County Cavan, where celebrity chef Neven Maguire creates culinary wonders at MacNean House.
 Braised beef featherblade with oxtail gel, scallops and pork cheek, and chestnut velouté with parmesan puff are all on the menu during this gastronomic journey.

-At The Old Convent, overlooking Tipperary's Knockmealdown Mountains, you’re in for a double serving of glamour – stay overnight in the sumptuous suites and you experience dinner in The Chapel Dining Room.
+At The Old Convent, overlooking Tipperary's Knockmealdown Mountains, you’re in for a double serving of glamor – stay overnight in the sumptuous suites and you experience dinner in The Chapel Dining Room.
 The 8-course tasting menu showcases the best of Irish artisan produce: whipped Cooleeney Camembert with plum and truffle syrup, garlic-crumb baked cod with a summer vegetable vierge and cocoa pudding dripping with Zéphyr caramel – absolute heaven.